whitneyburton/portfolios/students/1608-back/alene-schlereth/ali-schlereth-Mod4.md

 3: Project has implemented one major technique from the previous two weeks of academic classes.
 3: Project features excellent documentation showing how to develop the application

+#### Yearbook
+Notes from Nate:
+- I like the planning for the future.
+The settings screen.
+- Looks like you're handling at least a few edge cases, like students that haven't uploaded at picture.
+But not images that are the wrong aspect ratio...
+- Yearbook is for Jeff
+- Looks clean

 ## D: Professional Skills

 ### Gear Up